 Reluctance, S = l ÷ (µ x a)

-Therefore, Reluctance, S = l ÷ (µoµra)
+- Reluctance, S = l ÷ (µoµra)

 The reluctance is also given by the ratio of the MMF and the amount of flux produced.

-i.e. Reluctance, S = MMF ÷ flux
+- i.e., Reluctance, S = MMF ÷ flux

-Reluctance, S = (NI) ÷ φ
+- Reluctance, S = (NI) ÷ φ

-Permeance : The permeance of a material represents the ease with which magnetic flux can be produced in that material.
+Permeance: The permeance of a material represents the ease with which magnetic flux can be produced in that material.
 It is reciprocal of reluctance.
-Its unit is Wb/AT or henry.
+Its unit is Wb/AT or Henry.

-The magnetization of a material is proportional to the field and the proportionality constant is called the magnetic susceptibility.
+Magnetic Susceptibility: The magnetization of a material is proportional to the field and the proportionality constant is called the magnetic susceptibility.
 In other words, it can be defined as the ratio of magnetization M to magnetizing force H i.e.

-Magnetic Susceptibility, Xm = M/H
+- Magnetic Susceptibility, Xm = M/H

-It is a dimensionless quantity.
 It is a measure of how easily a material is magnetized in a magnetizing field.
 Its value for vacuum is zero as there can be no magnetization in the vacuum.

 We can classify materials in terms of Xm.
 Materials with positive values of Xm are paramagnetic and those with negative values of Xm are diamagnetic.
 For ferromagnetic materials, Xm is positive and very large.

-Leakage Factor in Magnetic Circuit (λ)
+Leakage Factor of Magnetic Circuits (λ)

 The part of the total magnetic flux which flows through the magnetic circuit is called useful magnetic flux.
 However, the magnetic flux which does not completely pass through the magnetic path, but partially passes through the air is called leakage magnetic flux.